-- 1. Verify that you can get onto the Internet with a direct connection into your modem (meaning plug your computer directly to the modem and verify that your single computer (without the help of the router) can access the Internet). - 2.
+- 1. Verify that you can get onto the Internet with a direct connection into your router (meaning plug your computer directly to the router and verify that your single computer can access the Internet). - 2.
 Power cycle your modem and router.
 Unplug the power to the modem and router.
 Wait 30 seconds, and then reconnect the power to the modem.
 Wait for the modem to fully boot up, and then reconnect the power to the router. - 3.
 Contact your ISP and verify all the information that you have in regards to your Internet connection settings is correct.